-8.16 IRAS will generally accept an APA request to cover three to five future FYs (i.e. covered period).
-However, the duration of the covered period should be based on taxpayers' assessment that there will not be any
+- 8.16 IRAS will generally accept an APA request to cover three to five future FYs (i.e. covered period).
+However, the duration of the covered period should be based on taxpayers' assessment that there will not be any significant changes during the covered period that may affect the validity of the APA. - 8.17 IRAS may consider taxpayers' request to extend the APA to prior years (i.e. roll-back years) for a bilateral or multilateral APA based on the merits of the request and there is no significant difference in the facts and circumstances for the covered period and for the roll-back years.
+Relevant documents should be maintained to substantiate this.
+IRAS will not accept request to extend the APA to prior years for a unilateral APA.

-- significant changes during the covered period that may affect the validity of the APA. - 8.17 IRAS may consider taxpayers' request to extend the APA to prior years (i.e. roll-back years) based on the merits of the request when the following conditions are met: - (a) The request is for a bilateral or multilateral APA.
-IRAS will not accept the request if it is for a unilateral APA; and - (b) There is no significant difference in the facts and circumstances for the covered period and for the roll-back years.
-Relevant documents should be maintained to substantiate this. - 8.18 If IRAS accepts taxpayers' request to extend the APA to the prior years, the number of roll-back years will generally not exceed two FYs immediately prior to the covered period. - 8.19 IRAS' acceptance of taxpayers' request for an APA period and roll-back years is subject to them observing the APA process in section 10.
+- 8.18 If IRAS accepts taxpayers' request to extend the APA to the prior years for a bilateral or multilateral APA, the number of roll-back years will generally not exceed two FYs immediately prior to the covered period.
+Depending on the facts and circumstances of each request, IRAS may exercise its discretion to vary the number of roll-back years. - 8.19 IRAS' acceptance of taxpayers' request for a covered period and roll-back years (in the case of a bilateral or multilateral APA) is subject to them observing the APA process in section 10.
 This is illustrated in the examples below: